1969 Santa Barbara oil spill: Background

 Development of leases in the federal waters was next.
 As the technology became available, and after the seismic surveys of the Channel had revealed that the oil was probably there, the federal government put the portions of the Santa Barbara Channel outside of the 3 mi tidelands limit up for lease.
 This was possible because a 1965 Supreme Court decision finally settled the competing claims on the submerged lands outside of 3 mi limit, giving them to the federal government.
 The first lease sale took place on December 15, 1966, after a notice of the impending sale in the Federal Register went unnoticed by local officials.
 A consortium of oil companies, including Phillips, Continental, and Cities Service Oil Company, was awarded the first lease after paying over $21 million for the rights to drill on approximately 3 sqmi of ocean floor in the Carpinteria Offshore Oil Field.
 The rig the three companies emplaced – Platform Hogan – was the first oil platform offshore of California in Federal waters.
 It became operational on September 1, 1967.
 On February 6, 1968, a total of 72 leases went up for bid.
 A partnership between Union Oil, Gulf Oil, Texaco, and Mobil acquired the rights to Lease 241 in the Dos Cuadras Offshore Oil Field.
 Their first rig on that lease, Platform A, went into position on September 14, 1968, and commenced drilling.

-Local hostility to the oil industry had been growing during the period from 1966 to 1968, despite assurances from the oil industry that it could carry out its operations safely.
+Local hostility to the oil industry had been growing during the period from 1966 to 1968, despite assurances from the oil industry and the federal government that the wells would be installed and operated safely.
 On June 7, 1968, 2000 USgal of crude oil spilled into the sea from Phillips' new Platform Hogan, in spite of the oil company's assurances that such a thing would not happen, and the assurances of Stewart L. Udall, the Secretary of the Department of the Interior; and in November, a local ballot referendum was successful in preventing the construction of an onshore oil facility at Carpinteria.